 Determine a meeting spot beforehand.
-Adults should discuss plans for the visit with girls and set a place to meet (home base spot) for girls to go if they get separated from the group.
+Adults and Girl Scouts should discuss plans for the visit and set a place to meet (home base spot) if they get separated from the group.

 Verify first aid particulars.
 Know where the first aid station is located.
 Ensure the presence of a first aid kit and a first aider (with a current certificate in first aid, including adult and child CPR or CPR/AED) who is prepared to handle cases of abrasions, sprains, and fractures.